The Committee of Fifty for the Investigation of the Liquor Problem was formed to study Scientific Temperance Instruction

 Hunt also blasted them for what she insisted were gross misrepresentation of facts.
 She argued that alcohol was dangerous.
 And she insisted that the WCTU-endorsed textbooks were completely accurate.

-Hunt then had the Reply entered into the Congressional Record22 and distributed more than 100,000 copies.23
+Hunt then had the Reply entered into the Congressional Record.22 She distributed more than 100,000 copies.23

-The zealotry of temperance activists led to the enactment of National Prohibition.
-But widespread bootlegging, the growth of organized crime, violence, and many other problems resulted from it.
-This led the public to reject it by three-to-one.
+The zealotry of temperance activists led to National Prohibition.
+But it was ineffective.
+Indeed, it led to major problems.
+There was widespread bootlegging, the growth of organized crime, violence, and many other problems.
+This led the public to reject it.
+They called for Repeal by vote of three-to-one.

 Prohibition was a dismal failure.
 Yet many people and groups today support neo-prohibitionist ideas.
 They also strongly defend the many vestiges of Prohibition that continue.